foxcpp/sutrc/sutagent-windows/README.md

 ### Installation

-`sutagent-windows install AGENTNAME` to install sutagent as a Windows service.
+`sutagent-windows install` to install sutagent as a Windows service.

 #### Other subcommands